HoseynAAmiri/pyrtz2/README.md

 ![pyrtz2.app](example/con050.png)

 You can select the contact point interactively.
 It will perform fits for approach and dwell parts of the curves using Hertzian and biexponential equations.
 After downloading the `csv` of fits, you can download those curves in one `pdf` file.

-These options are under development:
-- Download Images
-- Download Experiment
+Moreover, the user can annotate cells by the semi-auto and manual cell detection control panel.
+The images and the processed experiment can be downloaded at the end.